dboyes99/rxprint/README.md

 directives included in col 1 of the file.
 All output is shifted one column to the right to permit inserting the appropriate control characters.

-This utility produces a LISTING file as output and can be printed using the PRINT fn ft fm ( CC command.
+This utility produces a LISTING file as output and can be printed using the CMS PRINT fn ft fm ( CC command.